-- Head to the campfire and enjoy!
+- Head to the campfire (or gas fireplace) and enjoy!

-If you don’t want to wait two weeks to make limoncello (or a month if you forget you’re making a batch!), then hop on over to Savory Experiments to try their version of a Lemon Drop.
+If you don’t want to wait two weeks to make limoncello (or a month if you forget you’re making a batch!), hop over to Savory Experiments to try their version of a Lemon Drop.
 You’ll be glad you did!